flour + water

 The Upstairs above central kitchen is an industrial chic space for culinary adventures, knowledge exchange, private dining experiences as well as cocktail-style events for up to 45 guests.
 With large windows overlooking 20th street, the space is transformative in nature, with the availability for the space to take on many different forms and seating arrangements. submit inquiry

-Pasta Classes - new dates!
+Public Pasta Classes

 flour+water offers seasonal pasta classes concentrating on different styles and techniques.
 These classes will take place in our premier event space, The Upstairs, at central kitchen.
+Due to the COVID-19 pandemic we are not currently hosting these classes.

 Prosecco & charcuterie boards upon arrival